scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/cdk-overview/README.md

 }
 ```

-The first thing we do is create an IAM role for the application, which is just the lambda.
-Next we will create the lambda and set it's role so that it is allowed to execute.
-Let's dig into some of the lambda creation settings.
+The first thing we do is create an AWS Identity Access and Managemente (IAM) role for the application, which is just the Lambda.
+Next we will create the Lambda and set it's role so that it is allowed to execute.
+Let's dig into some of the Lambda creation settings.

 ```typescript
    const smaLambda = new NodejsFunction(this, 'smaLambda', {